awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/adding-lifecycle-hooks.md

    1. For **Lifecycle transition**, choose **Instance launch** or **Instance terminate**\.

-   1. Specify a timeout value for **Heartbeat timeout**, which allows you to control the amount of time for the instances to remain in a wait state\.
+   1. For **Heartbeat timeout**, specify the amount of time for instances to remain in a wait state when scaling out or scaling in before the hook times out\.
+The range is from `30` to `7200` seconds\.
+**Note**
+By default, the timeout is `3600` seconds \(one hour\)\.
+Setting a long timeout period provides more time for the custom action to complete\.
+If you finish before the timeout period ends, you can send the [complete\-lifecycle\-action](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/complete-lifecycle-action.html) command to allow the instance to proceed to the next state\.

-   1. For **Default result**, specify the action that the Auto Scaling group takes when the lifecycle hook timeout elapses or if an unexpected failure occurs\.
+   1. For **Default result**, specify the action to take when the lifecycle hook timeout elapses or when an unexpected failure occurs\.
+You can choose to either *abandon* \(default\) or *continue*\.
+      + If the instance is launching, continue indicates that your actions were successful, and that Amazon EC2 Auto Scaling can put the instance into service\.
+Otherwise, abandon indicates that your custom actions were unsuccessful, and that Amazon EC2 Auto Scaling can terminate the instance\.
+      + If the instance is terminating, both abandon and continue allow the instance to terminate\.
+However, abandon stops any remaining actions, such as other lifecycle hooks, and continue allows any other lifecycle hooks to complete\.

    1. \(Optional\) For **Notification metadata**, specify additional information that you want to include when Amazon EC2 Auto Scaling sends a message to the notification target\.